IDPros/bok-toc/README.md

 ## Maintenance
 To run the script from the main directory run  `./scripts/totex.sh`

-This will create toc.tex, toc.md and maintop.pdf.
+This will create toc.tex, toc.md and maintoc.pdf.

 ## History
 Text was downloaded from ether pad into IDproTOC.txt.